snipperhoofd/ctr/README.md

 The following packages are required and will be automatically installed when using devtools.

-- plyr,
+- plyr
-- reshape,
+- reshape
-- igraph,
+- igraph
-- knitr,
+- knitr
-- hexbin,
+- hexbin
 - RColorBrewer